About Charleston Lake Provincial Park:

 Thankfully, I’d attached a floaty bobber to my camera, so it didn’t sink, but it was no longer working and dripping water out from the battery slot.
 I cursed my amateur ways.
 On a side note, I waited four months for the camera to dry out properly and be able to turn it on.
 After I had the SD card slot repaired, my camera was working as normal again.

-My kayak, it turns out, didn’t have sealed bulkheads either, so dragging this waterlogged kayak back to the rocks wasn’t easy, but I slowly swam it over.
+My kayak, it turns out, didn’t have sealed bulkheads either, so dragging this waterlogged kayak back to the rocks wasn’t easy, but I slowly swam it to shore.

 The only thing I lost to the murk was my towel.